rasa/djgpp_installer/README.md

 # djgpp_installer

-djgpp_installer lets you download and install DJGPP, which is available at http://www.delorie.com/djgpp/.
+djgpp_installer downloads and installs DJGPP, which is available at http://www.delorie.com/djgpp/.

 djgpp_installer also performs the following: